Terfno/ReXeTeXeR/README.md

 └── watch.sh
 ```

-After that, run below command at directory where you unzip.
+After that, run the below command at the directory where you unzip.
 ```sh
 $ make init
 ```